Alexander Nordang is a senior associate in the International Arbitration practice in Abu Dhabi.

 International arbitrations on which Alexander Nordang has worked include the representation of:

-- Two African subsidiaries of an international mining and exploration company as Respondent in an ICC arbitration in London initiated by a South African contractor.
+- Two African subsidiaries of an international mining and exploration company, Respondent in an ICC arbitration in London initiated by a South African contractor.
 The dispute arose from an EPCM contract in relation to a mine expansion project in Sub-Saharan Africa.
 English law applied.

 Queensland University of Technology